PCF Learned Sort: a Learning Augmented Sort Algorithm with $O(n \log\log n)$ Expected Complexity: Proofs

 \subsection{Proof of \cref{thm: nlogn}}

 \begin{proof} Let $P(n)$ be the worst-case complexity of our Learned Sort when using the model-based bucketing algorithm $\mathcal{M}$ as assumed in \cref{thm: nlogn} and $\delta = \lfloor n^d \rfloor$.
-Let $S(n)$ be the worst-case complexity of the ``standard'' sort algorithm and $R(n)$ be the worst-case complexity of model-based bucketing (including model training and inferences).
-Since $S(n)=\mathcal{O}(n \log n)$ and the ``standard'' sorting algorithm terminates after a finite number of operations, $R(n)=\mathcal{O}(n)$, and $\gamma + 1= \mathcal{O}(n)$,
+Let $S(n)$ be the worst-case complexity of the standard sort and $R(n)$ be the worst-case complexity of model-based bucketing (including model training and inferences).
+Since $S(n)=\mathcal{O}(n U(n))$ and the standard sort terminates after a finite number of operations,